 You're donating your valuable time, so it's important that you enjoy and benefit from your volunteering.
 To make sure that your volunteer position is a good fit:

 Ask questions.
 You want to make sure that the experience is right for your skills, your goals, and the time you want to spend.
-Sample questions to your volunteer coordinator might address your time commitment, if there’s any training involved, who you will be working with, and what to do if you have questions during your experience.
+Sample questions for your volunteer coordinator might address your time commitment, if there's any training involved, who you will be working with, and what to do if you have questions during your experience.

 Make sure you know what's expected.
 You should be comfortable with the organization and understand the time commitment.
 Consider starting small so that you don't over commit yourself at first.
 Give yourself some flexibility to change your focus if needed.

 Don't be afraid to make a change.
 Don't force yourself into a bad fit or feel compelled to stick with a volunteer role you dislike.
 Talk to the organization about changing your focus or look for a different organization that's a better fit.

 If volunteering overseas, choose carefully.
 Some volunteer programs abroad can cause more harm than good if they take much-needed paying jobs away from local workers.
 Look for volunteer opportunities with reputable organizations.

 Enjoy yourself.
 The best volunteer experiences benefit both the volunteer and the organization.
 If you're not enjoying yourself, ask yourself why.
 Is it the tasks you're performing?
 The people you're working with?
 Or are you uncomfortable simply because the situation is new and unfamiliar?
 Pinpointing what's bothering you can help you decide how to proceed.